 Or perhaps it was the other way around - my children thought everybody else was like me!
-Mary, mother of three children, shares her experiences as a parent with no sight.
+Mary, mother of three children, shares her experiences as a blind parent.

 It took time for the children to grasp the fact that my eyes did not work properly: that I was not the same as other mothers they knew.
 Or perhaps it was the other way around - my children thought everybody else was like me!
 They were surprised to find out that other mothers could not read braille storybooks.
 As my children learnt to talk my life seemed to get easier.
 I enjoyed the interaction of verbal communication - I could call out a name and hear my children chirping back with "here"!

 They copied me just as every other child does.
 My eldest child always took the toy broom as well as a basket when she played shopping.
 When questioned about this by an observant adult, she answered "it is like what Mummy carries".
 Yes, I suppose the white broom handle did bear some resemblance to my white cane!
 Fourteen years later my youngest daughter was asked why she was dragging my guide dog around the house.
 Her answer was, "I am going to work, Mummy always takes the dog when she goes to work."

 I wish all adults could accept me as a parent with a sight problem in this matter of fact manner.
 As with anybody else with a disability, I have found reactions very varied from the general public.
 I have had both good and bad experiences.
 I have been rejected from baby sitting circles and others have not understood the limitations that I set myself.
 It has been extremely distressing for the children when parents have told them that a precious daughter or son cannot come to play at our house because I am blind.
 I found it hard to believe at first.
 Then I started to invite the Mums and Dads for tea as well as their children.
 I had to prove my capability to them and then they tended to allow their children to come and play at our house afterwards.
 I resented all this extra work but the effort did pay off generally.